 Under the No Action Alternative, the USACE would not have dredged or disposed the sediment associated with the 2019 flooding.
 The USACE would have allowed the sediment impoundment to prohibit the safe passage of barge and similar size draft vessels between Robert S. Kerr Lock and Dam and Webbers Falls Pool Lock and Dam 16 along the MKARNS ship channel.
 The No Action Alternative would have led to the continued delay of the removal of the two barges at Webbers Falls Pool Lock and Dam 16 and the dam flood gates would have remained open.
-This would have led to operational issues and a continued pool drain, creating significant adverse impacts to the human and natural resources.
+This would have led to operational issues and a continued pool drain, creating substantial adverse impacts to the human and natural resources.
+Emergency Action Alternative

-The Emergency Action incorporates the dredging and disposal of sediment impounded because of the May and June 2019 floods, which permitted the passage of equipment to complete the removal of the two sunken barges; repairing the gates; and reopening the channel to navigation.
+The Emergency Action incorporates the dredging and disposal of sediment impounded because of the May and June 2019 floods, which permitted the passage of equipment to complete the removal of the two sunken barges, repairing the gates, and reopening the channel to navigation.

 The Emergency Action Alternative or Emergency Action included extensive dredging in the locations noted in Table 1 for an approximate total of 1.6 million cubic yards (cy).
 The dredged material was placed in locations within 1,500 feet of dredging operations, with some variation depending on local conditions in the MKARNS and pools.
 See Appendix E - Project and Mitigation Area Maps for detailed dredging and disposal project areas.
-The dredge and disposal areas are all located within USACE fee-owned property.
+Most of the dredge and disposal areas are located within USACE fee-owned property.
 The disposal areas have varying levels of environmental impact because they were placed in existing disposal sites, bottomland hardwood forest, emergent wetland, forested wetland, and open water habitats.
-The areas that were previously bottomland hardwood forest, emergent wetland, forested wetland, and open water habitat were not approved in any existing NEPA document for SWT; therefore, the disposals within these habitat types are the focus of evaluation.
-Some of the open water disposal sites in Webbers Falls Pool and Robert S. Kerr Pool extend above the water, increasing the area and volume of sediment above the normal pool elevation.
+The areas that were previously bottomland hardwood forest, emergent wetland, forested wetland, and open water habitat were not approved in any existing NEPA document for SWT; therefore, the disposal sites in Webbers Falls Pool and Robert S. Kerr Pool extend above the water, increasing the area and volume of sediment above the normal pool elevation.